Arapaima gigas: South America

 For Bolivia, the Arapaima as an invasive species is considered a threat to local native species according to reports.
 Various reports show a correlation between the spreading of Arapaima and the decline in numbers of native fish species in parts of the Bolivian Amazon.
 Effects on local fish species populations and on fishing behaviors vary strongly by region.
 A joint study of the Bolivian government and different research organizations from 2017 points out the necessity to further evaluate the complex environmental and socioeconomic impact of Arapaima in the country.

 Oftentimes, introduction comes from accidentally escaped aquaculture groups, or for purposeful control of undesirable prey in parts of Brazil and south-eastern Peru.
-As discussed in the "Distribution" section, once established in the Madre de Dios region in Peru, populations moved to Bolivian waters through connections through the Beni River watershed.
+As discussed in the Distribution section, once established in the Madre de Dios region in Peru, populations moved to Bolivian waters through connections through the Beni River watershed.
 The Beni River has few natural barriers, theoretically allowing the arapaima populations to continue evading further south and terrorizing native fishes in Bolivia and even western Brazil.

 Indonesia

-As an invasive species in Indonesia, there are subsequent consequences that can be followed in the future, as populations are not yet established enough to significantly affect native species.
+As an invasive species in Indonesia, there may be longer term impact, however populations are not yet established enough to significantly affect native species.
 However, it can be assumed that risks would be similar to events observed in Bolivia and Brazil such as decrease in native populations and fishing stock.
 Some fishermen even say that these large bony-tongued fish damage their nets, therefore causing socio-economic losses.
 One study specifically focused on A. gigas in Indonesia found no fry or juveniles in the wild, but one female was found with eggs.
 This, with the finding of climate matching, causes the inability to rule out successful reproduction and establishment in the region.
 For now, it is suggested to understand the reproduction and ecology in introduced arapaimas in Indonesia in order to properly propose management strategies and fishing/trading sanctions.